MAT 123 Spring 2013

 Syllabus: Your lecturer will determine what is covered in each lecture but here is a tentative schedule.

-Recitation Participation (20%) Attending recitation with your homework is considered mandatory!
-Here are the homework problems for the course.
-Please consult your TA for his/her policy regarding this 20% of the course grade which may include quizzes.
+Recitation Participation (10%) Attending recitation with your homework is considered mandatory!
+Here are the homework problems from our textbook for the course.
+Please consult your TA for his/her policy regarding this 10% of the course grade.

 DSS advisory: If you have a physical, psychiatric, medical, or learning disability could adversely affect your ability to carry out assigned course work, we urge you to contact the Disabled Student Services office (DSS), Educational Communications Center (ECC) Building, room 128, (631) 632-6748.
 They will determine with you what accommodations are necessary and appropriate.
 All information and that documentation is confidential.
 Students requiring emergency evacuation are encouraged to discuss their needs with their professors and Disability Support Services.
 For procedures and information, go to the following web site: http://www.stonybrook.edu/ehs/fire/disabilities.shtml